Rep. Katie Porter seeking Feinstein’s Senate seat in 2024

-Democratic Rep. Katie Porter of California said Tuesday she will seek the U.S. Senate seat currently held by Sen. Dianne Feinstein, a fellow Democrat and the oldest member of the chamber.
+LOS ANGELES (AP) — Democratic Rep. Katie Porter of California said Tuesday she will seek the U.S. Senate seat currently held by Sen. Dianne Feinstein, a fellow Democrat and the oldest member of the chamber.

 “Especially in times like these, California needs a warrior in Washington,” Porter said in a video posted on Twitter.
 “That’s exactly why I’m announcing my candidacy for the United States Senate in 2024.”

-Porter, who was first elected to Congress in 2018, said she has “challenged the status quo” in Washington, taking on “big banks,” Wall Street and the pharmaceutical industry.
+Porter was first elected to Congress in 2018 and won a tight race for reelection to her newly redrawn Southern California district in November.
+She said in the video that she has “challenged the status quo” in Washington, taking on “big banks,” Wall Street and the pharmaceutical industry.
 She wants to ban members of Congress from stock trading.

 “To win these fights, it’s time for new leadership in the U.S. Senate,” she said.

-Feinstein, 89, has faced questions about her age and health and whether she will seek another term.
-She has not announced whether she will seek reelection in 2024.
+Feinstein, 89, has faced questions about her age and memory and whether she will seek another term.
+She has not announced whether she will seek reelection in 2024, though she is widely expected to retire.

+Feinstein won her sixth election in 2018 and has been a force for Democrats, serving for a time as chair of the intelligence and judiciary committees.
+But she also has seen pushback from Democrats who view her as too bipartisan at a time when politics is more polarized and her state is increasingly liberal.

+In 2020, Feinstein announced she would step down as the top Democrat on the Senate Judiciary Committee.
+The move followed criticism that she was too friendly with Republicans during confirmation hearings for Supreme Court Justice Amy Coney Barrett.
+That included an embrace of the Republican Chairman, Sen. Lindsey Graham of South Carolina, at the conclusion of the hearings and kind words for what she called a job well done.